Matthew Pittinsky: Blackboard Inc

 Pittinsky founded Blackboard LLC, with Chasen in 1997.
-At the time of the company’s foundation, it operated as a consulting group to the IMS e-Learning standards project, where Pittinsky was an early member.
+At the time of the company's foundation, it operated as a consulting group to the IMS e-Learning standards project, where Pittinsky was an early member.
 In 1998, Blackboard LLC merged with CourseInfo LLC, an online learning software company developed by Cornell University students Stephen Gilfus and Daniel Cane, to create Blackboard Inc. CourseInfo had already developed a product and found a market fit by selling to 15 premier institutions.
 The company renamed CourseInfo's Interactive Learning Network Product into Blackboard CourseInfo.

-Between 1997 and 2008, Pittinsky served in several roles at the company, including chairman and CEO, co-CEO, and executive chairman.
+Between 1997 and 2008, Pittinsky worked in several roles at the company, including chairman and CEO, co-CEO, and executive chairman.
 He was responsible for building the Blackboard brand along with Chasen through conferences, list-serves, marketing and networking.
-Pittinsky also shaped corporate strategy and product strategy, and oversaw the company’s relations with the education community.
+Pittinsky also shaped corporate strategy and product strategy, and oversaw the company's relations with the education community.

 In 2002, while at Blackboard, Pittinsky co-wrote and edited a book called The Wired Tower on e-learning and the internet's impact on education.
 Pittinsky helped take Blackboard public in June 2004.
 The first day of trading raised US$70 million for the company, becoming the second most successful technology IPO of the year.

+Pittinsky resigned from his executive duties in 2008, yet remained chairman of Blackboard's board of directors.
+Pittinsky and Chasen sold Blackboard to private-equity firm Providence Equity Partners in 2011, following a $2 billion valuation.

 Academia

 Pittinsky left Blackboard in 2008 after completing his Ph.D. in Sociology of Education from Columbia University through Teachers College.
 After earning his Ph.D., he was hired as an assistant professor of sociology at Arizona State University in January 2009.
 His academic research specialized in economic sociology, sociology of education, and social network analysis.

 While at Arizona State, Pittinsky created a research project that used data collected from student ID cards to track student transactions and understand student social and academic activities.

-As of March 2014, Pittinsky is still affiliated with Arizona State as an assistant research professor.
+As of August 2024, he remains a non tenure-track visiting scholar of sociology at Arizona State.